5 Tips for a Profitable Yard or Garage Sale Fundraiser

 - On websites or apps like Craigslist, OfferUp, or Nextdoor

-- Through Facebook Marketplace or Facebook neighborhood or garage sale groups
+- Through Facebook (Marketplace, neighborhood groups, or garage sale groups)

 - Using community message boards